 That’s what the court, your offence, and a licensed paralegal are.

 So, you’ve found a licensed paralegal that you like.
 They’ve interviewed you to get your case history and the details of what occurred.
 One final question is the cost of legal work.

 The cost of legal work is proportional to the anticipated amount of time that will be necessary to prepare and file legal documents, cover the administrative requirements of managing your file, meeting with the Prosecutor, attending court, as well as the time to correspond and speak with you.
 Generally, there are two ways that pricing will occur…

 A flat rate, also known as a block rate, covers the anticipated costs of a standard defence in a single price.
-The benefit to a flat-rate cost is that you know exactly what you’re getting into for costs at the start of hiring your paralegal and you can then balance that against the potential benefits in protecting your driver’s licence, insurance, pending court penalties, etc. Even if your matter involves unanticipated adjournments and ends up requiring multiple court appearances, you’re not paying any more than you expected.
+The benefit to a flat-rate cost is that you know exactly what you’re getting into for costs at the start of hiring your paralegal and you can then balance that against the potential benefits in protecting your driver’s license, insurance, pending court penalties, etc. Even if your matter involves unanticipated adjournments and ends up requiring multiple court appearances, you’re not paying any more than you expected.

 A variable (or hourly) cost bills you as work is performed.
 You hire your paralegal, they begin work on your behalf, and you’re billed as work is done.
 The problem with this format is that it is difficult to make an educated cost-versus-benefit analysis to determine whether or not it is cost effective to proceed in contesting your charges at court.
 Delays or a lengthy trial could result in unanticipated and costly legal bills.
 There could also come a point of diminishing returns where pursuing potential defences that unexpectedly open up may simply not be financially worth pursuing.

 The vast majority of cases handled by paralegals are simple and straight-forward matters that follow a predictable path through the defence process.
 There are no other additional costs outside of those being paid for in your block or variable rate as agreed to at the start of your case.